-To promote engagement further, the prompts to break sitting were designed to be non-punitive or didactic, as this can affect the user experience.
-The use of push notifications was also used to increase user engagement.
-These were used to remind the user to engage with the app and, once interacted with, provided a quick 'shortcut' to the app's self-monitoring section, lessening user burden.
-Functional prototypes were tested iteratively in-house during development for platform stability and bugs, and were amended as required.
+To further promote engagement, the prompts to break sitting were designed to be non-punitive or didactic as this can affect the user experience.
+80 The use of push notifications was also used to increase user engagement.
+These were used to remind the user to engage with the app and once interacted with, provided a quick "shortcut" to the app's self-monitoring section, lessening user burden.
+Functional prototypes were tested iteratively "in house" during development for platform stability and bugs, and were amended as required.

-Phase 4: usability testing
+Phase 4.
+Usability testing

-Usability is one of the main barriers to the adoption of mobile health systems, particularly smartphones, whose small displays present particular usability challenges.
-Therefore, evaluating usability was an important phase of the development process.
-'Think aloud' is a research method in which participants speak aloud any words in their mind as they complete a task, or recall thoughts immediately following completion of that task.
-It can be of high value in evaluating a system's design on usability flaws and is therefore frequently used to gather information about a system's usability with potential end users.
-It can reveal how intervention techniques are interpreted by the intended recipients, help to ensure the language used is understandable and give insight into what users think of the graphic design, navigation and functionality.
-It is an industry standard approach in software development, and has been used in similar studies to assess usability in the development of digital interventions.
+Usability is one of the main barriers to the adoption of mobile health systems, 81 particularly smartphones, whose small displays present particular usability challenges.
+82 Therefore, evaluating usability was an important phase of the development process.
+"Think-aloud" is a research method in which participants speak aloud any words in their mind as they complete a task, or recall thoughts immediately following completion of that task. ^{83, 84} It can be of high value in evaluating a system's design on usability flaws and is therefore frequently used to gather information about a system's usability with potential end users.
+85 It can reveal how intervention techniques are interpreted by the intended recipients, help to ensure the language used is understandable and give insight into what users think of the graphic design, navigation and functionality. ^{64, 86} It is an industry standard approach in software development, 78 and has been used in similar studies to assess usability in the development of digital interventions. ^{86, 87}